autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/message-guidelines.md

     Under Construction

 Use `Array` as a suffix when creating a plural type of a message.
-This suffix is standardly used in [common_interfaces](https://github.com/ros2/common_interfaces).
+This suffix is commonly used in [common_interfaces](https://github.com/ros2/common_interfaces).

 ## Default units